 And more unfortunately, there is actually very little research looking at muscle protein breakdown outside of one study suggesting that overall it has a fairly minimal effect (perhaps less than 30% of the total response).

-If you’re wondering why so little research has been done it’s because measuring MPB is technically a bitch.
+If you’re wondering why so little research has been done it’s because measuring MPB is technically a bitch (which does NOT make that a good reason to ignore it).
 I also don’t happen to consider 30% to be insignificant and most of these studies are fairly short term (a few hours) which raises the question of whether changes in MPS or MPB occur later.
 Anyhow.

 Now you might see another problem with the whole 20-25 grams of protein maximum value which is that it’s given in absolutes.
 It seems inconceivable that two lifters with different amounts of lean body mass (LBM) respond to identical amounts of protein.
 Smart folks put it in terms of body weight anyhow with a recommendation of 0.18-0.22 g/lb (0.3-0.5 g/kg).
 Which brings me to today’s paper which set out to address two questions.

 The first was whether a larger amount of protein would increase MPS to a greater degree, the second was whether lifters with different amounts of LBM would see a differential response.

 To this goal the researchers recruited 30 young males who were very recreational lifters and had been lifting at least two sessions per week for more than 6 months.
 While this is kind of a limitation, it might be seen as a strength in that less well trained lifters tend to show a greater response to training than more advanced people so any effects might be a bit more pronounced.
 They varied in weight and lean body mass with one group having ~60 kg (132 lbs) and the other 76 kg (167 lbs) lean body mass and this was the major difference between the two groups.